Roseman University of Health Sciences is authorized under Federal law to enroll non-immigrant alien students.

-A list of program costs is located in each respective unit’s section of the Student Catalog.
+A list of program costs is located in each respective unit’s section of the Student Catalog (link).

-A student must first be admitted to Roseman before the Registrar/Student Services Office can begin processing immigration paperwork.
-After you are admitted, you will need an immigration document (I-20) from Roseman to apply for an F-1 visa at a U.S. Embassy or Consulate in your country (not required for students from Canada or Bermuda).
+A student must first be accepted to Roseman before the Registrar/Student Services Office can begin processing immigration paperwork.
+After you are accepted, you will need an immigration document (I-20) from Roseman to apply for an F-1 visa at a U.S. Embassy or Consulate in your country (not required for students from Canada or Bermuda-meaning the application process is between the school and USCIS).
 Please use either the “International Students Admitted to Roseman University Checklist” below or the “International Transfer I-20 Checklist” respectively.
 By following the checklist, you will ensure that you complete the immigration process with all required steps necessary to receive the I-20 from Roseman.
 The “Study Guide to The States” below is also a great resource!

 This Study Guide is an online, interactive resource to help students navigate the international student process.
 Use this step-by-step guide to learn about the process of studying in the United States.

 Checklists (contact Student Services for forms* not listed below)